| The following is the complete

 has shown dogs and cats are generally healthier with fewer down days

 when fed a more natural diet.
 Aside over.
+Feeding: Here we generally feed ad libatium; that

 is, we leave food in a dish and the dish with the ferrets at all times.